FAQ

 It’s worth noting that all law school graduates wishing to practice in California must pass the California General Bar Exam.
 California does not accept transfers of bar exam test scores from any other jurisdiction.
 Lawyers who passed bar exams in other states but want to practice law in California must sit for the California Bar Exam, too.

-The California General Bar Exam is widely regarded as the toughest state bar exam of nearly any U.S. jurisdiction.
-The exam’s high “cut-score” — the 1440 minimum score required for passing in California — is what gives California the reputation of having the toughest bar exam of any large state.
-Students from ABA-accredited schools and non-ABA-accredited schools face the same merciless test.
+The California General Bar Exam is widely regarded as one of the toughest state bar exams of nearly any U.S. jurisdiction.
+The exam’s high “cut-score” — the 1390 minimum score required for passing in California — is what gives California the reputation of having one of the toughest bar exams of any large state.
+Students from ABA-accredited schools and non-ABA-accredited schools face the same test.

 Can you really get a law degree online?